 Jeff Bezos has always handled the mission of Amazon in a stubborn manner.
-In fact, he insists, this is what has kept the company on course behind so many reasons to quit.
+In fact, he insists, this is what has kept the company on course despite so many reasons to quit.

 “Be stubborn on vision but flexible on details.”

-The vision by Amazon has never wavered.
+Amazon’s vision has never wavered.
 Not in the face of calamities, shareholders’ disapproval or low revenues and sales.

 “If you’re not stubborn, you’ll give up on experiments too soon.
 And if you’re not flexible, you’ll pound your head against the wall and you won’t see a different solution to a problem you’re trying to solve.”